nwzd/azure-fundamentals/1-cloud-concepts.md

 Definition: Provides a level of scope above subscriptions.
 Helps organize subscriptions into groups.

-Helps provide user access to multiple subscriptions with a single RBAC that gets inherited
+Helps provide user access to multiple subscriptions with a single RBAC that gets inherited A policy can be applied at management group so that it is inherited.
+10,000 management groups can be supported in a single directory.
+A management group tree can support up to six levels of depth.
+This limit doesn't include the root level or the subscription level.
+Each management group and subscription can support only one parent.